Beaufort (film): Cast

+Production

 The film's director, himself an IDF veteran who was stationed in Lebanon during the first Lebanon war, uses the stone walls of Beaufort castle as a symbol of the futility and endlessness of war.
 The film was shot during the spring of 2006 at Nimrod Fortress, a similar mountaintop fort in the Golan Heights.
 Cedar said he was influenced by the film Das Boot, and the World War I "bunker films", when creating the tunnels and mazes of the Beaufort.
 He also said that Paths of Glory was a heavy influence, specifically on the bomb-disarming mission scene.
 Useful historical information for understanding the movie can be found in the article on the original capture of Beaufort in 1982 by the Israeli army.

 Filming was completed in June, just a month before the second war in Lebanon broke out.

 Reception

 Critical

 Beaufort was generally well received by critics.
 As of 21 October 2020, the review aggregator Rotten Tomatoes reported that 85% of critics gave the film positive reviews, based on 53 reviews, and an average rating of 7.03/10.
 The website's critical consensus states, "Beaufort is a deeply observant and meditative war film, masterfully rendered by director Joseph Cedar".

 Lisa Schwarzbaum of Entertainment Weekly gave it an A, calling it "a movie of tremendous power—nerve-racking, astute, and neutral enough to apply to all soldiers, in all wars, everywhere".
 A. O. Scott of The New York Times wrote: "Even if it does not entirely rise above cliché, 'Beaufort' has an earnest, sober intelligence that makes it hard to shake.
 It suggests that, for those who fight, the futility of war is inseparable from its nobility."
 The film's concept and look were compared to those of Letters from Iwo Jima.

 The film gained mostly very positive reviews in Israel; several reviewers called it one of the best Israeli films ever.
 Hannah Brown of The Jerusalem Post called it the first great Israeli war film.
 The less positive reviews claimed that the film lacks a direct confrontation with its issues or criticism.

 Effi Eitam, an Israeli war hero who was an Israel Defense Forces high commander in Lebanon (he was replaced by Moshe Kaplinsky several months before the withdrawal), said that the film "successfully depicts, in great detail, the military experience".